HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ## Digital Experience 9.5 Container Version

-### New values moved out of incubator to main section of values.yaml
+### Values moved from incubator to the to main section of `values.yaml`

 === "Containers"
     Values for heartbeat intervals and threshold times are moved from the incubator to the main section.
-If those values are changed in [Custom values.yaml or values.yaml](https://opensource.hcltechsw.com/digital-experience/CF220/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration/?h=values.yaml#helm-chart-valuesyaml), adjust them accordingly.
+If those values are changed in your [`values.yaml` file](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md#helm-chart-valuesyaml), adjust them accordingly.
 For more information, see [Cleanup and Rendition Version Regeneration](../../manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md)